1886 American Star replica

 1886 American Star bicycle

-Star bicycles were originally manufactured by the Smith Machine Company in Smithville, New Jersey.
-The American Star was designed with the smaller wheel in the front to avoid the tendency found in other high wheelers (that have smaller trailing wheels) to pitch forward.
-The Star pedals ratchet up and down around a flywheel, a design that also incorporates two different gear options.
+The American Star was designed with the smaller wheel in the front to avoid the tendency found in other high wheelers that have smaller trailing wheels to pitch forward.
+Since Penny Farthings had such a large drive wheel, the bicycling public found themselves at great risk of broken bones and worse in the event of a crash.
+The Star was a much safer option.
+In addition, the Star’s pedals ratchet up and down around a flywheel, a design that incorporated two different gear options.

 While a Star rider was less likely to pitch over the front wheel when encountering a road obstacle, care had to be taken not to fall over backward.